Cedarwood Atlas Essential Oil

 In traditional Western aromatherapy, Cedarwood Atlas Essential Oil is considered an excellent lymphatic and has been used in formulas applied topically for cellulite and for weight loss related to the breakdown of fat.
 For the skin, cedar wood oil is used as an antiseptic against skin infections, as well as for eczema, dandruff, fungal infections, oily skin, acne and boils, dermatitis, and hair loss.

 Cedarwood Atlas Oil has been used for urinary tract and vaginal infections, coughs, colds and flu, congestion, bronchitis, and for sluggish lymph systems.
-For issues of the nervous system and mental applications, cedar wood essential oil has been used for stress, anxiety, nervous tension, poor concentration, and for fear and anger.
+For issues of the nervous system and mental applications, cedar wood essential oil has been used for stress, anxiety, nervous tension, poor concentration, and for fear and anger and it is a major component in our Relax Essential Oil Blend.

 For cystitis, it has been combined in a massage oil with lavender, eucalyptus, and thyme linalool and applied to the lower abdomen.